-Additional Algorithms It would be nice to implement some more algorithms for the search tool.
-This could include the two additional algorithms suggested by Andrew Dennis (see chapter 11.1) or developing more of my own.
-This could § 11.1 involve implementing some of the other pataphysical principles, such as equivalence or anomaly.
-Or it could consist of implementing some of the more famous OULIPO techniques.
-The repertoire of them is huge (see tables 4.1 and 4.2).
+Additional AlgorithmsIt would be nice to implement some more algorithms§ 11.1for the search tool.
+This could include the two additional algorithms suggested\$ 11.1by Andrew Dennis (see chapter 11.1) or developing more of my own.
+This couldinvolve implementing some of the other pataphysical principles, such as equivalence or anomaly.
+Or it could consist of implementing some of the more famous $\blacksquare$ 4.1 & 4.2OULIPO techniques.
+The repetoire of them is huge (see tables 4.1 and 4.2). $\blacksquare$ 2

 Custom API Finally, it would be great to develop a custom API for the algorithms of pata.physics.wtf.
 This would allow other people to use the search remotely without going through the interface and to use the results as they want.
-This would have been beneficial for the Digital Opera project and certainly for \$11.2 other researchers/developers like Andrew Dennis. \$11.1 according to their own criteria.
-Then follow this up by getting the same people to use my proposed framework to compare the results.
-This would include asking them about whether or not they thought that using the framework was beneficial to them or confusing.
+This would have been beneficial for the Digital Opera project and certainly for other researchers/developers like Andrew Dennis.